Do You Know When Your Annual Reports Are Due?

 In recent years, more and more states are moving to the anniversary date as the due date.
 While this makes it easier on the secretary of state's office, it makes in harder on the business owner to keep track of due dates, particularly if you do business in multiple states.
 As a result of the economic downturn, many states have eliminated the practice of sending reminders to alert the business owner that the annual report is due.
 Therefore, to avoid fines and penalties, the business owner must keep track of all the relevant due dates.

 Betty's Fabulous Flowers, LLC was formed in Wisconsin in June.
 It qualified to do business in Illinois is September and in Iowa in October.
 Wisconsin and Illinois based their annual report due dates on the entity's anniversary date.
-She will need to file her Wisconsin Annual Report on June 30 and her Illinois Annual Report on September 1.
-Iowa, however, is one of the few states that requires biennial rather than annual filing: Iowa's report is due on April 1 of even-numbered years.
-Therefore, Betty does not have to file a report in Iowa in 2013.
+She will need to file her Wisconsin Annual Report on June 30, because the return is due at the end of the quarter in which the LLC was formed.
+Her Illinois Annual Report on September 1.
+Iowa, however, is one of the few states that requires biennial rather than annual filing.
+For LLCs, Iowa's report is due on April 1 of odd-numbered years.
+Therefore, Betty must file an Iowa report in 2017, but not in 2018.

 While most states still permit you to file paper copies of your annual report, many states now charge a higher fee if you opt to file a paper return.
-For example, Betty's Fabulous Flowers, Inc. will pay a $25 fee to Wisconsin if she files electronically, but a $40 fee if she wants to be old-school and use a paper form.
 And, a growing number of states now require electronic filing.

 Many small business owners elect to "outsource" their annual report filings to a company that specializes in entity compliance, such as BizFilings.
 (On-going compliance management can be provided as a stand-alone service, but is included with